infiniflow/infinity/example/README.md

 sudo apt install curl
 ```

-The HTTP API only works for the server version of Infinity.
-Once the Infinity server is started, users can run these scripts using commands similar to the following
+The HTTP APIs work only with the Infinity server.
+Ensure that an Infinity server is running properly before executing these scripts:

 ```shell
 bash http/create_list_show_database.sh